More things to do near Whitsundays

 Opt for night tours with illuminated reefs, high-speed jet boat thrills, or stand-up paddleboarding and clear-bottom kayaking—tailoring your Whitsundays experience to relaxation, adventure, or both.

-Things to know before booking your Whitsundays cruise
+Smart sailing starts here: Things to know before booking your Whitsundays cruise

 • Peak time slots to book: The Whitsundays are busiest from June to September.
-Early-morning departures often offer calmer waters, smaller crowds, and better photo conditions, while midday tours can be livelier but busier.
+Early-morning departures often offer calmer waters, smaller crowds, and better photo conditions, while midday cruises can be livelier but busier.

 • Ticket types and add-ons: Options range from basic sightseeing or snorkel cruises to all-inclusive catamaran experiences with lunch, guided walks, snorkelling gear, and extras.
 Some tours also allow add-on scenic flights over Heart Reef and Whitehaven Beach.